katarighe/my-portfolio/README.md

 ## 🚀 Live Demo <a name="live-demo"></a>

-> We will add a Live Demo feature in the future releases.
+> The Live Demo of this project is available now.
+Please visit https://katarighe.github.io/my-portfolio/ for the live demo my project.

 <!-- - [Live Demo Link](https://google.com) -->